Mandabam: Production

 After directing the film Manase Mounama (2007), R. Senthamil Arasu returned with Mandabam under the banner of Thilaka Arts.
 A lawyer by profession, S. T. Tamilarasan who had acted as hero in films like Manase Mounama (2007), Chella Thiruda (2007) and Megam (2008) had produced the film and he played his real-life role on screen.
 Siniya who was credited as Thejamai in Madurai Ponnu Chennai Paiyan (2008) signed to play the heroine.
 Iniya Mahesan, a former assistant to Sabesh–Murali, had scored the music.
 "The film's message is to spread the need for public awareness amongst the people", revealed Tamilarasan about the film which deals with issues like sand thefts, financial loan recovery goons and property sharks.
 Srinivasan, a medical practitioner, was cast to play the villain role.

 Soundtrack

 The soundtrack was composed by Iniya Mahesan.
 The soundtrack, released in 2010, features six tracks with lyrics written by Priyan and Ravipriyan.
+Radha Ravi and Sivasakthi Pandian attended the film's audio launch as chief guests.